microshare/microshare.github.io/docs/2/installer/lorawan/device-declaration.md

 We know as follows:
-the type of sensor: Tabs Environment TBHV100 the global location: Europe,UK,London,Paddington,5 merchant Square the use case: temperature management
+the type of sensor: Tabs Environment TBHV100 the global location: Europe,UK,London,Paddington,5 Merchant Square the use case: temperature management

 We can now create the cluster device.
 As previously recalled the cluster device are normally on the main administrator account.
 And this one is usually created by the administrator.
-You will simply make a request to the administrator of your entity to create the necessary cluster device.
+You will simply make a request to the administrator of your entity to create the necessary device cluster.

 ## 3. Add a device
 ---------------------------------------